Connexions/roadrunners/README.rst

 Road Runners
 ============

-There be road runners in this neck of the wood...
+There be road runners in this neck of the ... desert.

 For further information see the ``docs`` directory of this package.